-• B.B.S Hons (Accounting & Economics)
+• B.B.S Hons (Accounting & Economics) University of Limerick

-Kieran Fahy was appointed as CEO of BNP Paribas South Africa in September 2021.
-He has been with BNP Paribas for almost 20 years having joined BNP Paribas in 2002 as a Financial Institutions Coverage Banker in Ireland.
+Kieran is currently in the BNP London Corporate Coverage team.
+Kieran joined the RCS Group Board when he was appointed as CEO of BNP Paribas South Africa in September 2021.
+He has been with BNP for almost 20 years having joined BNP in 2002 as a Financial Institutions Coverage Banker in Ireland.
 After moving to Corporate Coverage in 2005 as a senior relationship manager Kieran was appointed as Head of Corporate and Transaction Banking Ireland in 2009.
-In 2012 he moved to Stockholm to become Country Head of BNP Paribas Sweden before moving to Paris in 2017 to head up the EMEA Multinational Coverage activities across EMEA.
+In 2012 he moved to Stockholm to become Country Head of BNP Sweden before moving to Paris in 2017 to head up the EMEA Multinational Coverage activities across EMEA.
 Kieran spent the first 6 years of his career at JP Morgan in London and Dublin in various Investment Banking roles.
-He graduated from the University of Limerick with a Business Degree (Major in Accounting and Economics) in 1996.
+As a result of the change in Kieran's role, Kieran will leave the RCS Board at the end of April 2024 and will be replaced by Blagoy Bochev.

-PATRICK MIRON DE L'ESPINAY (61)
+PATRICK MIRON DE L'ESPINAY (62)